 Readings for today’s Mass

-Jesus' response started with “Once upon a time…” and ended with a question back to the scholar.
-A great political move!
-Answer the question by asking another question.
-The wisdom in the response is having the asker answer his own question - The neighbor was the one who was merciful.
+The response to the questions starts with “Once upon a time. . .” and ends with a question for the scholar.
+(A great political move - answer the question by asking another question.)
+The wisdom in the response is having the asker think for him/herself and answer their own question - the neighbor was the one who was merciful.